0aaryan/0aaryan.github.io/content/blogs/how_to_build_portfolio_website_using_hugo_and_github_actions.md

 ## Introduction

 Welcome to the first part of our "How to Think Like a Computer Science Student" series!
-Today, we'll embark on an exciting journey of creating a professional portfolio site using Hugo, a powerful static site generator, and automating the deployment process with GitHub Actions.
+Today, we'll learn how to create a professional portfolio site using Hugo, a powerful static site generator, and automating the deployment process with GitHub Actions.

 ### Why Hugo?
 ![Hugo Logo](/images/blog-images/1/hugo_logo.png)